PRIVATE CUSTOMERS

 Shareholders' Nomination Board report 27 January 2014

-Following is information of the procedure as to how Elisa's Shareholder's Nomination Board is formed:
+Information on the procedure as to how Nomination Board is formed

 Elisa’s Annual General Meeting of 4 April 2012 decided to form a Shareholder's Nomination Board comprising of shareholders or representatives of shareholders.